 During an AT&T town hall, a pair of glasses connected to the internet helped a man with limited vision take to the stage by himself.
 Kelly Burton quickly realized the man had the same level of visual impairment as her husband.

 “Work-life and home-life finally melded together,” she said.
 “I felt like I could bring a little bit more of myself to the office.”
-Having been a founding member of the Professionals 50-Forward and a key part of launching the Women of Business Employee Network, Kelly was no stranger to our employee resource groups (ERGs).
-Before Erich, she was already a formal member of Ability (today, she’s the National President of the group), our ERG dedicated to advocating for individuals with disabilities.
-Originally starting as IDEAL, the employee resource group rebranded to Ability in 2018 – highlighting the ability in disability.
+Having been a founding member of the Professionals 50-Forward and a key part of launching the Women of Business Employee Network, Kelly was no stranger to our employee groups (EGs).
+Before Erich, she was already a formal member of Ability, our EG dedicated to advocating for individuals with disabilities.
+Originally starting as IDEAL, the employee group rebranded to Ability in 2018 – highlighting the ability in disability.

 ABILITY member Gina Love first heard about it when she looked to open a new chapter in St. Louis.
 As someone who lives with an invisible disability – as well as has a child with one – a similar moment of being seen sparked her decision to join.
 She thought, “You have to be kidding me, I need to contribute to this.”

 When meeting with employees who are interested in joining, one of Gina’s primary goals is to heighten awareness while reducing stigma.